sematext/docs/docs/synthetics/user-journey-scripts/examples.md

 ### [Extract Google Play Store metrics](https://github.com/sematext/docs/tree/master/docs/synthetics/puppeteer-scripts/google-play.js)

-This script will scrape and extract various metrics related to an App listed on the Google Play Store.
+This script will scrape and extract various metrics related to an App listed on the Google Play Store, as described in [How to monitor a mobile App’s store ratings with Sematext](https://sematext.com/blog/how-to-monitor-mobile-app-store-ratings-with-sematext/).
 The script navigates through the App's store page, capturing and processing data such as overall ratings, the number of reviews, and the number of downloads.
 Additionally, it interacts with platform-specific buttons (Phone, Tablet, Watch, Chromebook, TV), extracting the respective ratings for each as custom metrics.